 I know… I’m pretty nuts!

-So… That’s where helicopters come in!
-Here in Central Australia, PHS run scenic tours to many of our countries most famous sights; Uluru, Kata Tjuta, Mount Connor, Lake Amadeus and Kings Canyon.
+So, as most of you could probably gather, the Aussie outback is basically dead flat.
+Meaning that understanding your surroundings is not always the easiest to do.
+But that’s where helicopters come in!
+Here in Central Australia, PHS run scenic tours to many of our country’s most famous sights; Uluru, Kata Tjuta, Mount Connor, Lake Amadeus and Kings Canyon.

 Luckily for me, I was able to see most of these beautiful sights whilst dangling my feet in the sky.
 There’s no doubt that this is not for the faint-hearted, but for me, it was nothing short of a thrill!